 \section{Abstract}

-Post-deployment monitoring of the performance of ML systems is critical for ensuring reliability, especially as new user inputs can differ from the training distribution.
-Here we propose a novel approach, \textsc{MLDemon}, for \textsc{ML} \textsc{De}ployment \textsc{mon}itoring. \textsc{MLDemon} integrates both unlabeled data and a small amount of on-demand labeled examples over time to produce a real-time estimate of the ML model’s current performance on a given data stream.
-Subject to budget constraints, \textsc{MLDemon} decides when to acquire additional, potentially costly, supervised labels to verify the model.
-On temporal datasets with diverse distribution drifts and models, \textsc{MLDemon} substantially outperforms existing monitoring approaches.
-Moreover, we provide theoretical analysis to show that \textsc{MLDemon} is minimax rate optimal up to logarithmic factors and is provably robust against broad distribution drifts whereas prior approaches are not.
+Post-deployment monitoring of ML systems is critical for ensuring reliability, especially as new user inputs can differ from the training distribution.
+Here we propose a novel approach, \textsc{MLDemon}, for \textsc{ML} \textsc{De}ployment \textsc{mon}itoring. \textsc{MLDemon} integrates both unlabeled data and a small amount of on-demand labels to produce a real-time estimate of the ML model’s current performance on a given data stream.
+Subject to budget constraints, \textsc{MLDemon} decides when to acquire additional, potentially costly, expert supervised labels to verify the model.
+On temporal datasets with diverse distribution drifts and models, \textsc{MLDemon} outperforms existing approaches.
+Moreover, we provide theoretical analysis to show that \textsc{MLDemon} is minimax rate optimal for a broad class of distribution drifts.

-\section{Introduction}

-As machine learning (ML) automation permeates increasingly varied domains, engineers find that deployment, monitoring, and managing the model lifecycle increasingly dominates the technical costs for ML systems \cite{zaharia2018accelerating,kumar2017data}.
-Furthermore, classical ML relies on the assumption that training data is collected from the same distribution as data encountered in deployment \cite{friedman2001elements,abu2012learning}.
-However, this assumption is increasingly shown to be fragile or false in many real-world applications \cite{koh2020wilds}.
-Thus, even when ML models achieve expert-level performance in laboratory conditions, many automated systems still require deployment monitoring capable of alerting engineers to unexpected behavior due to distribution shift in the deployment data.
+\section{INTRODUCTION}